avis9ditiu/gatk-haplotypecaller-cpp17/README.md

 ## Introduction
-This is my c++17 implementation of GATK4 HaplotypeCaller.
+This is my c++17 implementation of hardware-friendly version of GATK4 HaplotypeCaller.

 ## Getting started